kbennett2000/HamConditions/README.md

 # HamConditions
+A small project to store daily ham radio band conditions in a database.

+## Components
-Parse today's ham band conditions and store them in a database.
+- HamConditions.js - Parse today's ham band conditions and store them in a database.
+- DisplayConditions.js - Read conditions from database and display at localhost:3000
+- makeMySQLDB.js - Create the HamConditionsDB MySQL database
+- makeMySQLTables.js - Create the ConditionReports table in the HamConditionsDB database

 ## Requirements:
 ```sh